Church buys school supplies for every child at Hillsboro Elementary School

 “We thought, let’s just present it to the elders of our church and see what they think,” Driggers explains.

-Lead Pastor Tom Byford adds, “I think within 15 minutes of it being presented somebody said lets just do it.”
+“I think within 15 minutes of it being presented, somebody said lets just do it,” Pastor Tom Byford adds.

 What Driggers and her bargain hunting partners were asking for were school supplies for every child at Hillsboro Elementary School.
 An idea she got after seeing a church in Emporia do the same thing for its school district.